intel/media-delivery/doc/howto.rst

     intel-media-delivery

 We use ``--tmpfs`` above for the simplicity to just highlight which mounts you need to make.
-Effectively, it is strongly recommended to mount output locations for big files (like ``/opt/data/artifacts``, and ``/var/www/hls`` in the example above) as real volumes (with ``-v`` option) pointing to real folders on a host system disk space.
+It is strongly recommended to mount output locations for big files (like ``/opt/data/artifacts``, and ``/var/www/hls`` in the example above) as real volumes (with ``-v`` option) pointing to real folders on a host system disk space.

-There is another type of sitation when you need to know exact locations to where container writes something.
+There is another type of situation when you need to know exact locations to where container writes something.
 That's when you wish to strengthen container security mounting root file system as read-only (via ``--read-only`` option).
 Here is desired command line where we will additionally deny container to gain new